SPARHTACUS/SPTpy/README.md

 This is the source code of the (P)arallel (D)ual (D)ynamic (i)nteger (P)rogramming algorithm.

 All input and output data are in .csv.
-We use Case 1 of our test system called 'SIN' to illustrate describe the input and output data below.
+We use Case 1 of our test system called 'SIN' to describe the input and output data below.

 # **Input data**